bouncmpe/docs/content/undergraduate/minor-degree.md

 ## Minor Degree for Computer Engineering Students

-Please refer to the information provided by the university [here](http://ogrenciler.boun.edu.tr/Home/SubPage/yandalprogramlari) for minor degree programs in other departments.
+Please refer to the information provided by the university [here](http://ogrenciler.boun.edu.tr/Home/SubPage/yandalprogramlari).

 ## Minor Degree in Computer Engineering